Postdoc Fellows

 M.A.Sc.

 Ben received his Bachelor’s Degree (BaSc.) in Nanotechnology Engineering from the University of Waterloo in 2022, graduating with the Dean’s Honour List of distinction.
 Currently, he is a first year MASc. student in Electrical and Computer Engineering (ECE) at University of British Columbia and a Graduate Research Assistant in the System-on-chip (SoC) lab.
 In January 2019, he spent four months as a research assistant at Soochow University in Suzhou, China, where his research was focused on perovskite quantum dot solar cells.
 Here, he co-authored two peer-reviewed papers focusing on ligand management for improving material stability and the impacts of substituent group substitution on PV performance for all-polymer solar cells.
 In September 2019, he spent a semester abroad at the Hamburg University of Technology in Hamburg, Germany, studying the micromechanics of thin-film ceramics.
 Next, Ben completed two internships at Toyota Motors as a manufacturing engineer for upcoming vehicle powertrain and front suspension assembly.
 Lastly, Ben was one of the first members in a U-Ottawa based startup called Ekidna Sensing.
 He was a key member in developing an electrochemical biosensor into an on-the-market product.
 His work efforts here are currently patent pending.
-His research interests include silicon photonics, biosensing, and lab on a chip technologies.
+His research interests include silicon photonics, lasers, biosensing, and lab on a chip technologies.

 Dante received his BASc in Engineering Physics from the University of British Columbia in 2023.
 He is now working towards an MASc in Electrical and Computer Engineering (ECE) at UBC.
 His research interests include Laser design and locking on integrated circuits and silicon photonics systems.